 Sometimes you make mistakes while editing a text, and reversing them is easy with other word processors.
 But have you ever tried clicking on undoing so many times to correct a mistake you have made?
-This tool is limited, and many times you can’t go back to the desired point.
-With Google Docs you have the Version History, where you can see everything that was changed, and also restore these other versions.
+Unfortunately, this tool is limited, and many times you can’t go back to the desired point.
+With Google Docs, you have the Version History, where you can see everything that was changed and restore these other versions.

-To access this tab, go to the page’s top and click on “All changes saved in Drive”.
-You will find a complete activity log, with the user names, times, and dates of modification.
-Parts of the text that were changed will be highlighted.
+To access this tab, go to the page’s top and click on “All changes saved in Drive.”
+You will find a complete activity log with the user names, times, and dates of modification.
+In addition, parts of the text that were changed will be highlighted.
 This is also a great opportunity to track what is being done with de document.

 There are lots of add-ons.
 Of course, each business will need different kinds of extensions.
 But we have separated some that all or most of them should have to work together with Google Docs account.

 If you have over 70 million synonyms and antonyms available, you will certainly improve the quality of your texts.
 Power TheSaurus is the add-on that makes it possible, using thesaurus.org as a source for its collection.
-Every time you forget a word or want to stop using the same old ones, you just need to use this app quick search.
+So every time you forget a word or want to stop using the same old ones, you need to use this quick search.

-To run it, just select the desired word, click on Add-ons on the top left menu, and then hover on Power TheSaurus choosing the option Search Selected Term.
-A popup will appear on the right with all the synonyms, antonyms, and also a definition of that word.
+To run it, select the desired word, click on Add-ons on the top left menu, and then hover on Power TheSaurus, choosing Search Selected Term.
+A popup will appear on the right with all the synonyms, antonyms, and a definition of that word.

 Imagine you need to keep some parts of your document protected because it’s a confidential matter.
 This is possible with DocSec, an app that allows you to set password protection in certain texts on the document.

-After applying the password, only you and whoever you shared the password will be able to access and edit these confidential parts.
+After applying the password, only you and whoever you shared the password will access and edit these confidential parts.

 At last, you can share your password with other people, but they will only be able to access the hidden parts after installing Doc Secrets.

 Text Cleaner can preserve italics and bold while you remove formatting, which is good so you don’t have the work of formatting the text twice.
-You can remove line breaks, multiple spaces, and whatever aspect of a copied text you paste in your document.
+In addition, you can remove line breaks, multiple spaces, and whatever aspect of a copied text you paste into your document.

 This isn’t exactly an add-on, but a Google Chrome extension that works inside Docs.
-It’s a very useful tool for proofreading any text.
+It’s a handy tool for proofreading any text.
 It suggests grammar corrections, enhances your vocabulary, and keeps your text concise.
-You just need to install it and it starts to work without any effort.
-It underlines the mistakes with red, and when you hover the cursor on them a suggestion box appears.
-The next step is to click on the box and Grammarly will correct the text.
+You need to install it, and it starts to work without any effort.
+First, it underlines the mistakes with red, and when you hover the cursor on them, a suggestion box appears.
+The next step is to click on the box, and Grammarly will correct the text.

 Useful Keyboard Shortcuts for Google Docs

-Keyboard shortcuts are ideal to facilitate your daily activities on the internet.
+Keyboard shortcuts are ideal for facilitating your daily activities on the internet.
 It wouldn’t be different when it comes to Docs.
 Spending more time writing than searching for tools enhances your productivity.
 That’s why we separated some shortcuts that will be useful to you.